Chiropractors are trained to treat you as an entire person, not just the symptoms you come to the office with.

 When you're dizzy, you will often feel lightheaded, weak, or woozy.

-The spinning sensation makes the symptoms of dizziness worse.
+The spinning sensation makes the symptoms worse.

 Inner ear infections or injuries can lead to dizziness, similar to vertigo.